BoneDevInc/BonesHub/README.md

 gradlew.bat shadowJar
 ```

-Then you will find the binary under the `build/libs/` directory.
+Then you will find the binary under the `build/libs/` directory.<!--

 ### Report bugs or request features